 3.5.
 Immediate transaction finality

-Sequentia should maximize the persistence of the network through immediate transaction finality unless a change in the status of the Bitcoin blockchain enforces a chain reorganization.
+Sequentia should maximize the network's persistence through immediate transaction finality unless a change in the status of the Bitcoin blockchain enforces a chain reorganization.

 After having calculated the VRF output, each blocksigner checks the VRF function of the block proposers, selects the lowest VRF output, downloads the corresponding block proposed, and checks if it is a valid block complying with the consensus rules (if not, it moves on to the second-lowest VRF function).
 When enough commitments from blocksigners are collected, they sign the block with their countersignatures.
 Once enough blocksigners approve a block, it is “certified” and has immediate finality.
 Requiring a minimum amount of countersignatures to validate a block is necessary, despite being a significant restriction, as it prevents leaders from hiding their VRF result, generating a parallel private chain that will be published later in an attempt to reorganize the honest chain.

 The participants allowed to countersign a block in a particular slot are chosen through a randomized process to avoid exposing selected blocksigners to possible attacks.
-Also, relying on a subset of participants rather than the entire population helps avoid a too extensive and costly round-robin cosigning process requiring messages between blocksigners.
+Also, relying on a subset of participants rather than the entire population helps avoid an inappropriately extensive and costly round-robin cosigning process requiring messages between blocksigners.

 Thus, a subset of blocksigners called a “committee” is defined in each round to countersign blocks.
 The selection is random, but participants are weighted by their stakes.
 The seed of the previous round determines the blocksigners of the next round in a deterministic way.
 Every round, each participant runs the VRF using the last Sequentia block as a randomization seed, and when nodes discover a new Bitcoin block, participants are able to shuffle the leader set again.

-Therefore, the process of block creation and transaction finality can be summarized as follows:
+Therefore, the process of block production and transaction finality can be summarized as follows:

-2. Let us assume that a block at round r-1 is published.
-A public seed is deterministically derived from the block
+2. Assuming that a block is published at round r-1.
+A public seed is deterministically derived from this block.

-3. Each participant runs the VRF function using as input the seed published in the block at r-1 (public) and their secret key SK (private).
+3. Each participant runs the VRF function using the seed published in the block at r-1 (public) and their secret key SK (private) as input.

 4. Given the output of the VRF function, a committee is determined.
 Each participant in the committee publishes their result to the network (including a new seed for round r) in a proposed block.

-6. Of all blocks published, it is necessary to single out just one among many.
-Therefore, nodes propagate to the network only the valid block proposal with the lowest VRF hash calculated at the timeout (enforced locally with a timer each node runs and resets after receiving each new block).
+6. It is necessary to single out just one block among all published.
+Therefore, nodes only propagate valid block proposals with the lowest VRF hash calculated at timeout (enforced locally with a timer each node runs and resets after receiving each new block) to the network.

-7. If a new Bitcoin block (not referenced in the Sequentia block at round r-1) is known by a participant, this participant can propose a block referencing the newest Bitcoin block and use its hash to reshuffle leaders.
+7. If a participant knows about a new Bitcoin block (not referenced in the Sequentia block at round r-1), this participant can propose a block referencing the newest Bitcoin block and use its hash to reshuffle leaders.

-8. To be sure only one block is certified, there is a selection process where every node gives his vote for the block with the lowest hash of the VRF output.
+8. To ensure that only one block is certified, a selection process is used in which every participating node votes for the block with the lowest hash of the VRF output.

-11. When a block reaches enough votes and is valid, blocksigners aggregate all signatures to countersign it
+11. When a block reaches enough votes (and if it is also otherwise valid), blocksigners aggregate all signatures to countersign it.

 12. When the block reaches the minimum threshold of countersignatures and is certified, then it represents the block for round r, and a randomization seed from that block will be determined and used in the subsequent steps (starting again from step 3 above) for the next round (r+1)